lancekrogers/lancekrogers/README.md

-Building AI systems that do what I want, the way I want them done.
+Building AI systems that do what I want, the way I want it done.

 ---